Step 1: Deploying a bootstrapper script to all servers

 the msi page.

-per server between 3am and 4am to spread the network load.
-Also note that each server will not require FastTrack Scripting Host to be installed,
+Note that each server will not require FastTrack Scripting Host (the run-time) to be installed,

 as the MSI package contains the run-time to execute the scripts.